casinca/LLM-quest/README.md

-# LLM Quest: Models, architectures, research papers from scratch
+# LLM Quest: Architectures, techniques, research papers from scratch

 This repo is a constant WIP.
 It was initially a "package like" version following the great [LLM from scratch repo/book](https://github.com/rasbt/LLMs-from-scratch) structure from [@rasbt](https://github.com/rasbt).

-Little by little, it served me as a base for verbose re-implementations of different architectures, research papers or experiments from scratch, such as: Mixture of Experts (MoE), Gemma 3, DeepSeek V3...
-Put simply, SOTA LLM stuff that piques my interest for experiments and learning.
+Little by little, it served me as a base for verbose re-implementations of different architectures and research papers.
+Put simply, LLM stuff that piques my interest for experiments and learning.

-Even though the code is mine (unless explicitly mentioned like `gpt_download.py`), anyone familiar with the LLM from scratch repo/book should be familiar with the code here.
+## Latest

+- Vision Transformer (ViT) from scratch
+- RLHF GRPO from scratch
+- Gemma 3 architecture from scratch
+- DeepSeek V3, R1 architecture from scratch
+- Mixture of Experts (MoE) from scratch

+<sub><sup>(did I mention "from scratch"?)</sup></sub>

+&nbsp;

 ## Content

-**More details in each subfolder's `README.md`**
+*More details in each subfolder's `README.md`*

  - GPT* (modified for attention masks $^1$):
     - MHA